adriangalera/docs/docs/Hacking/Playbooks/Improve shell.md

 pagination_next: null
 pagination_prev: null
 ---
+# Improve shell

 When trying to get Remote Code Execution most of the times we get a non-interactive shell.
+This page list some ways of improving the shitty shell to an interactive one.

-# When python is available
+## When python is available

 In order to get a better shell, we could the following commands: